 In spite of the positive health effects of physical activity, a significant part of the Estonian population do not reach the recommended daily level of physical activity.
 In order to increase participation in regular physical activity and promote more balanced nutrition, the development of the Green Book of Nutrition and Physical Activity (EST) was initiated in 2014.

-The strategic document for Estonian alcohol policy is the Green Book of Alcohol Policy (EST), which is based on the WHO Global strategy to reduce the harmful use of alcohol.
+The strategic document for Estonian alcohol policy is the Green Book of Alcohol Policy (PDF) (EST), which is based on the WHO Global strategy to reduce the harmful use of alcohol (PDF).
 Each year, an inter-ministry working group presents a report on meeting the Green Book targets as a part of the National Health Development Plan annual report.

 To meet the Green Book targets, the Government is seeking to increase the restrictions on both the advertisement and the availability of alcohol (EST).